 and tried.
 In some cases the ideas died, marking the end of that particular

 evolutionary branch.
-In other instances, the concepts were embraced to the
+In other instances, the concepts were embraced to

-Jim Hurd, the former curator of the Bicycle Museum of America, says that
+that Jim Hurd, the former curator of the Bicycle Museum of America, says

 When browsing through the timeline below, remember that bicycle inventions that were successful were rarely the result of a spontaneous flash of inspiration by one person.
 More commonly, they were built on previous ideas and experiments and no one date or individual can always be attributed to a particular design.
 Furthermore, many viable prototypes were abandoned and not pursued until years later.
 One could argue, perhaps, that an invention should have successful “progeny” to be considered a true milestone.
 Some “milestones” can thus be challenged in that they only gained importance in retrospect; they might have marked a stepping stone to something more advanced from which there was no turning back but in reality, the innovation was quickly forgotten and had no permanent impact.
 All this creates both ambiguity and controversy as to who the “true” inventor was and the date when the first successful version was produced.